 Low levels of employee engagement and a talent shortage seem to be the two key concerns of CEOs today and research proves that better cultural intelligence can help in both of these areas.

 There is a Persian proverb that states “If you are leading and nobody is following, you are just taking a walk” and this is exactly what is happening in offices all over the world.
 Cultural differences mean different expectations of how a boss behaves, how employees should be motivated and rewarded, how a client must be treated, how many hours must be spent at the office every day and even who pays for the cakes when it’s YOUR birthday!
 Going about things the ’wrong way’ will only be tolerated for so long, before tempers fray.
 But imagine turning up to work every day and recognizing that you weren’t getting the results you hoped for or didn’t have the friendship of your colleagues – but you didn’t know why or what to do about it?

-In order to really be able to profit and grow from a diversity of perspective, companies have to not just tolerate diversity but go out of their way to WELCOME it.
+To really be able to profit and grow from a diversity of perspectives, companies have to not just tolerate diversity but go out of their way to WELCOME it.
 They have to accept that people have not only different strengths and abilities, but different operating systems too, depending on their cultural backgrounds.
-Perhaps think of it this way; many cars look just the same, but under the bonnet some run on diesel and some run on petrol.
+Perhaps think of it this way; many cars look just the same, but under the bonnet, some run on diesel and some run on petrol.
 Both great cars, both great fuels, but try putting diesel into your petrol car and you have a very expensive repair on your hands…

 WRITTEN BY PATTI MCCARTHY

 Patti McCarthy is an expatriate & life coach who helps migrants and expatriates not just survive the experience but actively enjoy it.